An Odd Estimator for Shapley Values: Our Odd Insights

 This result establishes that Fourier regression is a consistent estimator, with a computational advantage through Observation \ref{observation:evenshapley}.
-Since the Fourier basis functions $\chi_T$ are strictly odd or even, unlike the unanimity basis functions $u_T$ which are mixed, we can leverage the observation that $\phi_i(f_{\text{even}}) = 0$ to discard even basis terms.
+Since the Fourier basis functions $\chi_T$ are strictly odd or even, unlike the unanimity basis functions $u_T$, we can leverage that $\phi_i(f_{\text{even}}) = 0$ to discard even basis terms.
 We implement this strategy in our algorithm \textit{OddSHAP}.